-When you consider that by 2025, one-fifth of all the electricity in the world will be consumed by data centres (according to research from Climate Home News, data centre vendors and operators cannot afford to ignore the question of energy efficiency.
+When you consider that by 2025, one-fifth of all the electricity in the world will be consumed by data centers (according to research from Climate Home News, data center vendors and operators cannot afford to ignore the question of energy efficiency.

-As more data centres come into play to cope with the growing data deluge, proper attention will need to be paid to energy efficiency to avoid valuable resources being diverted to unnecessary expenses.
+As more data centers come into play to cope with the growing data deluge, proper attention will need to be paid to energy efficiency to avoid valuable resources being diverted to unnecessary expenses.

-Data centres that focus on the optimisation of their energy consumption also make significant savings on costs.
-For example, the cooling system of our Global Cloud Data Centre (GCDC) only cools 30% of the building, while most cooling systems will cool 100% of the buildings.
+Data Centers that focus on the optimisation of their energy consumption also make significant savings on costs.
+For example, the cooling system of our Global Cloud Data Center (GCDC) only cools 30% of the building, while most cooling systems will cool 100% of the buildings.
 This means that we can reduce the quantity of energy we use.

-The environmental impact of data centres has been well documented over the years, but what is the latest situation – are they getting ‘greener'?
+The environmental impact of data centers has been well documented over the years, but what is the latest situation – are they getting ‘greener'?

-As issues surrounding global warming and resource preservation become more widely discussed, the conversation around data centre energy efficiency will become more and more prominent.
+As issues surrounding global warming and resource preservation become more widely discussed, the conversation around data center energy efficiency will become more and more prominent.